Kim Hee-chul: Philanthropy and activism

 Heechul has been one of the Korean Red Cross goodwill ambassadors of blood donation since 2007 as part of Super Junior.
 He participated in the EYE PROMISE YOU campaign held in 2017.
 The campaign aims to improve organ donation awareness and activate corneal donation.
-Heechul also took part in The CELEBe Video Donation Campaign from April 2020 with numerous celebrities and fans.
+In 2019, Heechul joined the National Health Insurance Service as the promotional ambassador for anti-smoking.
+He also took part in The CELEBe Video Donation Campaign from April 2020 with numerous celebrities and fans.
 He joined the emergency disaster donation campaign to overcome COVID-19 in Hoengseong County on June 29, 2020.
+In March 2022, he became a member of the Honor Society.
+In April 2023, he was appointed as a public relations ambassador for The Blue Tree Foundation, an NGO working to cure and prevent school violence.

-He hosted the 13th Non-Smoking Festival Concert on December 20, 2019.
+Heechul hosted the 13th Non-Smoking Festival Concert on December 20, 2019.

 Endorsements

 Heechul is an endorser of a wide range of brands in and outside South Korea.
 He got his first solo endorsement deal with Lotte's Pepero in 2005.
 After appearing on Knowing Bros and his famous Pick Miwon CF, he started receiving more endorsement offers.
 Among the brands he has promoted are G-Market, Mistral, Pelicana Chicken, Dr.Groot, WHIA and Dyson.
-In 2021, Heechul collaboration with SM C&C and SM Entertainment Group artists and launched Eco Friendly Toohbrush and Toothpaste 옳치 옳치 (Right Toothbrush).
+In 2021, Heechul collaborated with SM C&C and SM Entertainment Group artists and launched Eco Friendly Toohbrush and Toothpaste 옳치 옳치 (Right Toothbrush).
+On December 21, 2022, Heechul and Im Yoon-ah announced as promotional models for Ragnarok Online Mobile 3D Action MMORPG.

 In 2015, Heechul was announced as the ambassador of Hoengseong County at the 20th Hoengseong County Ambassador appointment ceremony.
-He was also the ambassador of 1st Seoul Comic-Con 2017 by the San Diego Comic-Con (SDCC).
+He was also the ambassador of 1st Seoul Comic-Con 2017 by San Diego Comic-Con.
 Later that year, he was chosen as the honorary tourism ambassador for Hoengseong beef in 17th International Exhibition of Food & Drink, Hotel, Restaurant & Foodservice Equipment, Supplies & Services or HOFEX 2017 in Hong Kong.
-In 2019, Heechul joined the National Health Insurance Service as the promotional ambassador for anti-smoking.
 In 2020, Heechul appointed as the ambassador for the 16th Online Hoengseong Korean Beef Festival.
 In 2021, he has appointed as a public relations ambassador in Wonju.